DeanLemans/deanlemans.github.io/content/projects/school project learning.md

 ---
 tags:
   - finished
+publish: true
 ---

 # Reflection on Project

 I made the scope way to big, and i should have build a whole godamn site, but it was fun to do.
 This is my final project for sintlucas, as i have realised for the final time that the things they teach us arnt useful to me.
 Add that to the promises they made, 2 month burnout of teachers, the *godamn drawing lessons*, and having a teacher that hasn't been teaching us for 2 whole periods (*that's 4 fucking months btw*).
 Unstuctured lessons and other such stuff.
 I have decided to drop out.
 [[School klachten]]

 > [!Map]- General Plan